 Tabs | See tabs for Gimme Shelter |

-Easily one of the darker, intense, and emotionally layered songs from Rolling Stones’ vault, “Gimme Shelter” condemns war, race riots, political assassinations, and all that’s wrong with the world.
+Easily one of the darker, intense, and emotionally layered songs from Rolling Stones’ Vault, “Gimme Shelter” condemns war, race riots, political assassinations, and all that’s wrong with the world.
 The pain and anguish of the lyrics are amplified by Jagger’s aching voice and goosebumps-inducing guest vocals by Merry Clayton.

 Accompanying the powerful vocals are Keith Richards’ bluesy licks and stunning melodies.
-The critically acclaimed song was ranked as number 13 on Rolling Stones’ 500 Greatest Songs of All Time list.
+The critically acclaimed song was ranked number 13 on Rolling Stones’ 500 Greatest Songs of All Time list.

 The song is a great example of an Open E composition.
 It’ll be a good idea to explore the E major scale first before attempting Richard’s chords and shapes.
-This way, you’ll be able to make quick transitions that the song demands.
+This way, you’ll be able to make the quick transitions that the song demands.

 9. One Love by Bob Marley